-This course is intended to give the church leader basic counseling skills needed in a church setting.
-A basic introduction to counseling principles and concepts will be given from a strong, but not exclusive, Christian perspective.
-The church leader will gain a fundamental knowledge of psychopathology, so as to know how and when to make a referral.
-Topics that have special application to a church setting will be pursued, e.g., basic counseling within the congregation, marital and family counseling, Christian family life, conflict management, crisis counseling, the problem of suffering, counseling in the hospital (i.e. intensive care unit), dealing with anger, abuse, family dysfunction, spiritual disorders, Christian stewardship, affairs, divorce, and ethics.
+Current theories and practices in counseling are needed by ministers and other church leaders.
+The church leader will gain a fundamental knowledge of general psychopathology, so as to know how and when to make a referral.
+Topics that have special application to a church setting will be pursued, e.g., basic counseling within the congregation, marital and family counseling (including abuse, infidelity, and divorce), counseling in the hospital, anger and conflict management, crisis counseling, the problem of suffering, spiritual disorders, and ethics.
 Same as BIB 536.